Compliance Scanner for VMware Tanzu

 Scans are errands that are triggered through Ops Manager.
 After a successful scan, operators can retrieve reports through the tile.
 Operators can download these reports to their local machine.

-For more information on the tests, test coverage, and test criteria covered by these benchmarks, see the PDF files included on the Compliance Scanner release page on Pivotal Network.
+For more information on the tests, test coverage, and test criteria covered by these benchmarks, see the PDF files included on the Compliance Scanner release page on VMware Tanzu Network.

 Compliance Scanner includes the following key features: